 Section 5(b).
-Surgical and Anesthesia Services Provided by Physicians and Other Healthcare Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
-Also read Section 9, about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
-See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR SURGICAL PROCEDURES.
-Please refer to the prior authorization information in Section 3, How you get care, to be sure which services require prior authorization and identify which surgeries require prior authorization.

-Benefit Description You pay

-Surgical procedures High Option

-A comprehensive range of services, such as: \$25 per surgery
+Surgical and Anesthesia Services Provided by Physicians and Other Healthcare Professionals inais Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Plan physicians must provide or arrange your care. • Be sure to read Section 4, Your Cost for Covered Services , for valuable information about how cost- sharing works.
+Also read Section 9, about coordinating benefits with other coverage, including with Medicare. for your surgical care.
+See Section 5(c) for charges associated with a facility (i.e. hospital, surgical • YOUR PHYSICIAN MUST GET PRIOR AUTHORIZAT PROCEDURES.
+Please refer to the prior authorization inform to be sure which services require prior authorization and ident authorization. mation in Section 3, How you get care, Benefit Description You pay Surgical procedures High Option A comprehensive range of services, such as: \$25 per surgery Operative procedures • Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon • Correction of amblyopia and strabismus (see Reconstructive surgery) Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) • Insertion of internal prosthetic devices (see Orthopedic and prosthetic devices for device coverage information) • Treatment of burns • Voluntary sterilization (e.g., Tubal ligation, Vasectomy) Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.

-Operative procedures

-Treatment of fractures, including casting

-Normal pre- and post-operative care by the surgeon

-• Correction of amblyopia and strabismus (see Reconstructive surgery [Section 5(b)])

-Endoscopy procedures

-Biopsy procedures

-Removal of tumors and cysts

-• Correction of congenital anomalies (see Reconstructive surgery [Section 5(b)])

-• Insertion of internal prosthetic devices (see Orthopedic and prosthetic devices [Section 5(a)] for device coverage information)

-• Treatment of burns

-• Voluntary sterilization (e.g., Tubal ligation, Vasectomy)

-Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay hospital benefits for a pacemaker and surgery benefits for insertion of the pacemaker.

-Surgically implanted contraceptives Nothing

-Surgical treatment of morbid obesity (bariatric surgery) 50% of EME

-Note:
+Surgically implanted contraceptives Nothing • Surgical treatment of morbid obesity (bariatric surgery) 50% of EME Note: • Individuals must have a body mass index (BMI) of greater than 40 kg/m2, or greater than 35kg/m2 with significant co-morbidities such as cardiac disease, diabetes, hypertension, or diseases of the endocrine system, e.g., Cushing's syndrome, hypothyroidism, or disorders of the pituitary or adrenal glands.